-- A. Gender Expression The external manifestation of one's gender identity, usually expressed through behavior, clothing, haircut, voice or body characteristics. - B. Gender Identity One's internal, personal sense of his/her/their own gender. - C. Parent Any one of the following, recognized as the adult(s) legally responsible for the student:

-- 1. Biological Parent A natural parent whose parental rights have not been terminated. - 2.
+- A. Gender Expression The external manifestation of one's gender identity, usually expressed through behavior, clothing, haircut, voice or body characteristics. - B. Gender Identity One's internal, personal sense of his/her/their own gender. - C. Parent Any one of the following, recognized as the adult(s) legally responsible for the student: - 1.
+Biological Parent A natural parent whose parental rights have not been terminated. - 2.
 Adoptive Parent A person who has legally adopted the student and whose parental rights have not been terminated. - 3.
 Custodian A person or an agency appointed by the court as the legal custodian of the student and granted parental rights and responsibilities. - 4.
 Guardian A person who has been placed by the court in charge of the affairs of the student and granted parental rights and responsibilities. - 5.
-Caregiver An adult resident of Howard County who exercises care, custody or, control over the student, but is neither the biological parent nor legal guardian, as long as the person satisfies the requirements of the Education Article, §7-101 (c) (Informal Kinship Care). - 6.
-Foster Parent An adult approved to care for a child who has been placed in their home by a state agency or a licensed child placement agency as provided by the Family Law Article, §5-507. - D. Respondent An individual named by a complainant as allegedly violating the policy. - E. Retaliation The act or process of threatening or otherwise penalizing a person for reporting an alleged violation of policy or for participating in an investigation of an alleged violation. - F. School-Related Activity Any school system activity, on or off school property, in which a student directly participates (e.g., school field trip, athletic event, or class/graduation activity), or an activity in which the student does not directly participate but represents the school or student body simply by being present (e.g., spectator at a school event). - G. Sexual Discrimination Any act or omission due to an individual's actual or perceived sex, sexual orientation, gender, gender identity, or gender expression (including transgender or gender nonconforming) that creates an intimidating, hostile, or offensive working or educational environment; or substantially interferes with an individual's ability to work, learn, or otherwise is sufficiently serious to limit an individual's employment opportunities, or to limit a student's ability to participate in or benefit from the educational program. - H. Sexual Harassment A form of sexual discrimination that involves unwelcome sexual advances, requests for sexual favors, and other inappropriate verbal, nonverbal or physical conduct of a sexual nature that takes place under any of the following contexts:

-- 1. Submission to such conduct is made either explicitly or implicitly a term or condition of the individual's employment or educational environment or status; or - 2.
+Caregiver An adult resident of Howard County who exercises care, custody or, control over the student, but is neither the biological parent nor legal guardian, as long as the person satisfies the requirements of the Education Article, §7-101 (c) (Informal Kinship Care) or has been issued a U.S. Department of Health and Human Service's Office of Refugee Resettlement (ORR) Verification of Release form entering into a custodial arrangement with the federal government. - 6.
+Foster Parent An adult approved to care for a child who has been placed in their home by a state agency or a licensed child placement agency as provided by the Family Law Article, §5-507.

+- D. Respondent An individual named by a complainant as allegedly violating the policy. - E. Retaliation The act or process of threatening or otherwise penalizing a person for reporting an alleged violation of policy or for participating in an investigation of an alleged violation. - F. School-Related Activity Any school system activity, on or off school property, in which a student directly participates (e.g., school field trip, athletic event, or class/graduation activity), or an activity in which the student does not directly participate but represents the school or student body simply by being present (e.g., spectator at a school event). - G. Sexual Discrimination Any act or omission due to an individual's actual or perceived sex, sexual orientation, gender, gender identity, or gender expression (including transgender or gender nonconforming) that creates an intimidating, hostile, or offensive working or educational environment; or substantially interferes with an individual's ability to work, learn, or otherwise is sufficiently serious to limit an individual's employment opportunities, or to limit a student's ability to participate in or benefit from the educational program. - H. Sexual Harassment A form of sexual discrimination that involves unwelcome sexual advances, requests for sexual favors, and other inappropriate verbal, nonverbal or physical conduct of a sexual nature that takes place under any of the following contexts: - 1.
+Submission to such conduct is made either explicitly or implicitly a term or condition of the individual's employment or educational environment or status; or - 2.
 Submission to or rejection of such conduct by an individual is used as the basis for employment or educational decisions affecting the individual's environment or status; or - 3.
 Such conduct has the purpose or effect of substantially interfering with an individual's work or educational performance or creating an intimidating, hostile, or offensive environment.